AymanSdk/synco-org-app/README.md

 ## Deployment

 You can deploy Syncro Org using platforms such as Vercel or Netlify.
-For Deploymentent on Vercel:
+For deployment on Vercel:

 1. Push your repository to GitHub or another Git provider.
 2. Connect your repository to Vercel.